issalig/OpenVideoModulator/README.md

 ![Board](https://raw.githubusercontent.com/issalig/OpenVideoModulator/master/img/render-top.png)

-There is also an idea to design a pcb and fit it in a CPC 6128
+There is also an idea to design a pcb and fit it inside a CPC 6128 between printer and expansion port but with barrel capacitors there is not much space.

 ![Board](https://raw.githubusercontent.com/issalig/OpenVideoModulator/master/img/pcb_6128.png)